-Showing 1 - 10 of 30 results for the Supply Chain Assurance
+Showing 1 - 10 of 18 results for Supply Chain Assurance

 This research focuses on methods for analyzing security-related design weaknesses that cannot be corrected easily during operations.

 In this section of the research report, the authors summarize the research that focuses on addressing security in early phases of acquisition and software development.

 In this paper, the authors highlight the approach being implemented by SEI researchers for assessing and managing software supply-chain risks and provides a summary of the status of this work.

 In this Crosstalk article, the authors discuss the growing challenge of cyber risks in the defense supply chain.

 In this report, the authors provide guidance for helping DoD acquisition programs address software security in acquisitions.